JetBrains/kotlin-web-site/docs/topics/tour/kotlin-tour-collections.md

 ```
 {kotlin-runnable="true" kotlin-min-compiler-version="1.3" id="kotlin-tour-maps-declaration"}

-> To prevent unwanted modifications, obtain read-only views of mutable maps by casting them to `Map`:
+> To prevent unwanted modifications, you can create a read-only view of a mutable map by assigning it to a `Map`:
+>
 > ```kotlin
 >     val juiceMenu: MutableMap<String, Int> = mutableMapOf("apple" to 100, "kiwi" to 190, "orange" to 100)
 >     val juiceMenuLocked: Map<String, Int> = juiceMenu